A bad credit loan could be an option even if you have a poor credit record and/or have been refused loans elsewhere, so compare your options here.

 Also, if you have non-essential assets that you could sell it may be worth doing this in order to limit the amount you have to borrow.

-Approaching family and friends for a loan is unlikely to be comfortable, but it may be worth thinking about.
+Approaching your nearest and dearest for a loan is unlikely to be comfortable, but it may be worth thinking about - according to a Gocompare.com survey, 57% of the UK population often lend money to friends and family.

 Depending on your relationship and your confidence in your ability to repay, you may even be able to work out a mutually beneficial deal with family and friends that involves paying the debt plus interest.